⌘ The Stockholm RichText-Editor Lessons

 (³) Side Note: Having a strategy for your media item names will simplify things in case of delete or return.
 Imagine all your images are named by a long ident number string which is a mixture of the image timestamp and an identification number, or some geographic coordinates.
 And you now re-edit an entry in the Source-view, it is much easier to find the correct image container if you have a semantic naming policy, like "me_at_lake_superior.jpg" for example, than to know what "1253989351_1632_6274510601_n.jpg" is about.
 Think about it…!

 There actually is no real need to have and leave empty (but interpreted) containers like this in your blog entries, specifically at the very end.
-If you do it, then only for extra needed linespace separators.
+If you do it, then only for extra needed linespace separators in very rare cased blog entries.

 Last Warning: The already mentioned different necessities of the framework (Styx) and the RichText-Editor themselves can open more problems in special for image related containers, like in case of linked (gallery) images or changing image properties, when using the double or right clicked internal forms of the editor in RichText mode.
 They look nice and compact and do what they were designed for generically, but actually, when changing properties and being saved, change or destroy Serendipity Styx (structure) needs.
 So just keep off, or play and know what happens.
 Recommended for usage are Styx framework forms and property entry points only.
 Once dropped into the RichText Editor, the recommendation for further "belonging" changes is in "Source"-mode only, as having said before.